Do you feel that each cold call or pitch meeting is a boring episode you just want to skip through at 10x speed?

 According to Gartner, it takes around 18 rounds of interaction to connect with a customer.
 Allow your sales team to have control over this lifecycle of interaction.
 They may mess up, but that's where sales review notes come in, where they can identify if something went wrong.

 Giving them this autonomy will further enhance emotional intelligence.
-Use 1:1 coaching to help them identify areas of improvement, especially in observing human emotions rather than sticking to the script during a call.
+Use 1:1 coaching sessions to help them identify areas of improvement and assess their strengths and weaknesses, especially in observing human emotions rather than sticking to the script during a call.

 Armor your sales team with Sybill

 Now, you no longer need to take full responsibility for EQ training yourself.
-AI-based tools like Sybill can help your sales team with the emotional intelligence training and feedback that they need to nurture their prospects.
+AI tools like Sybill can help your sales team with the emotional intelligence training and feedback that they need to nurture their prospects.
+By analyzing both verbal and non-verbal cues from prospects during sales interactions, Sybill offers actionable insights for your team, empowering them to become top performers.

 Help your team channel their EQ to bond with each prospect with empathy, self-awareness, and positive feedback mechanisms.

 You can train yourself and your sales team to get better at emotional intelligence.
 It takes time but is a highly coachable trait.
-Investments in improving the emotional quotient of individuals pay off not just in sales, but also in maintaining inner harmony and teamwork.
+Investments in developing the emotional intelligence of individuals pay off not just in sales, but also in maintaining inner harmony and teamwork.

 Follow the tips in this post, and more detailed posts on the specific tips themselves, to set your sales team on the right path.